 Students enrolled in the Bachelor of Arts Degree in Music and the Bachelor of Science Degree in Music (for Teacher Certification) will present a senior recital.
 They may present a junior recital or participate in a class recital on the advice of their instructor.
 Students enrolled in the Bachelor of Music Degree in Vocal Performance or Bachelor of Music Degree in Musical Theatre will present a junior and senior recital.
 The junior recital is normally presented during or after the sixth semester of study (in the last semester of the junior year).
 It will consist of no less than 30 minutes of music.
 The senior recital is normally presented during or after the eighth semester of study (in the last semester of the senior year).
-It will consist of no less that 55 minutes of music the Bachelor of Arts Degree in Music, the Bachelor of Science Degree in Music (for Teacher Certification), Bachelor of Music Degree in Vocal Performance and / or Bachelor of Music Degree in Musical Theatre.
-Alternatively, for the Bachelor of Arts Degree in Music and the Bachelor of Science Degree in Music (for Teacher Certification), the student may opt to present two recitals consisting of no less than 30 minutes each.
+It will consist of no less that 55 minutes of music the Bachelor of Arts Degree in Music Arts Degree in Music for Teacher Certification), Bachelor of Music Degree in Vocal Performance and / or Bachelor of Music Degree in Music (for Teacher Certification), the student may opt to present two recitals consisting of no less than 30 minutes each.